pairshaped/pairshaped.ca/source/blog/why-bem.html.md

 ## File folders are disorganized and it's difficult to find what you're looking for

-By following the BEM naming convention we found it that our file names, CSS and DOM are all more closely related.
-For example; Here we want to create a header and add a logo to it.
-So we create a component file, let's say in this case it's coffeescript.
+By following the BEM naming convention we found it that our file names, CSS and DOM are more closely related.
+For example: Here we want to create a header and add a logo.
+So we create a component file and let's say in this case it's coffeescript.
 We will call the file  **header.coffee** and store it in the components folder.

-Then we create a SASS file in the stylesheets -> components folder also called **header.sass**.
+Then we create a SASS file in the stylesheets/components folder also called **header.sass**.
 In this header we also want to include a menu, but we know we'll be reusing the component in other places on the site.
 So we create two files for it as well, **navigation.coffee** and **navigation.sass** in their appropriate folders.

 ```
 scripts/coffee/main.coffee